 The division will collaborate with Commerce to develop the broadband workforce plan that will be part of the initial proposal.
 The N.C.
-Works Commission's biannual plan includes digital literacy as a primary objective: "Goal 1 l Prepare workers to succeed in the North Carolina economy by increasing skills and education attainment."
-To this end, in 2021 the Commission partnered with the division to secure a National Governors Association (NGA) Workforce Innovation Network grant to develop a digital navigator grant program, empower community-based organizations to provide digital skills training and digital navigation services, and use existing state assets as "working laboratories" to train and connect workers with high-paying digital careers.
+Works Commission's biannual plan includes digital literacy as a primary objective: "Goal 1: Prepare workers to succeed in the North Carolina economy by increasing skills and education attainment."
+In 2021, the commission partnered with the division to secure a National Governors Association (NGA) Workforce Innovation Network grant to develop a digital navigator grant program, empower community-based organizations to provide digital skills training and digital navigation services, and use existing state assets as "working laboratories" to train and connect workers with high-paying digital careers.